 Just please don’t forget the ice-cold Presidente.
 It’s a cardinal sin to eat a chimi without a beer by its side!

-- 2 lbs. ground beef (market or chuck is best)
+- 2 pounds ground beef market or chuck is best

 - 2 teaspoons onion powder

 - 1 teaspoon olive oil